Jan 20, 2021 Jambo

 • Build project approval.

 But how can Stakeholder Relationship Management (SRM) software help you to communicate better?
+In this post, we explain five ways the software helps.

-What is Stakeholder Relationship Management Software (SRM)?
+What is Stakeholder Relationship Management software (SRM)?

 1. Stakeholder profiles

 Most SRMs allow you to manage stakeholder contact information, but some enable you to see more detailed stakeholder profiles.
-The stakeholder profiles are a centralized and organized space for you and your team to understand essential information about all communications with your stakeholders or organizations like:
+The stakeholder profiles are a centralized and organized space for you and your team to understand essential information about all communications with your stakeholders or organizations, like:

 • What's been discussed, and with whom?